"...widening our circle of understanding and compassion..."(Albert Einstein)

-To provide a more comprehensive and accurate picture of reality and human existence we need a great variety of maps, including conceptual, mathematical, pictorial and artistic maps.
+To provide a more comprehensive and accurate picture of reality, including human existence, we need a great variety of maps such as conceptual, mathematical, pictorial and artistic maps.
 As with maps, so with mandalas.
-Mandalas are maps that refer to both the namable and unnamable.
-They often represent the unnamable in the center and the namable emanating from that center.
+Mandalas can be seen as maps that refer to both the namable and unnamable.
+They often represent the unnamable in the centre and the namable emanating from that centre.
 When the unnamable is not represented explicitly, the shape of the mandala may suggest the unnamable (see my post on The dynamic Mandala).

-Tom McFarlane devised a mathematical mandala that in some respects is even more comprehensive than AQAL.
-In Chapter 5 of my book "Wilber’s AQAL Map and Beyond", I presented a number of conceptual mandalas.
+Thomas McFarlane devised a mathematical mandala that in some respects appears even more comprehensive than AQAL.
+In Chapter 5 of my book "Wilber’s AQAL Map and Beyond,” I presented a number of conceptual mandalas.
 Artistic mandalas, including mandalas of the wisdom traditions around the world, are well known.

 Contemplating or creating mandalas can be healing for the mind, body and soul.
 Mathematical and conceptual mandalas can inspire and support healing thinking, which in turn can be healing for the body and soul.
 Artistic and spiritual mandalas can be healing for body-mind-soul (see, for example, Cornell, Judith.
 1994.
 Mandala.
 Luminous Symbols for Healing.
 Wheaton, IL: Quest Books)